Code-4-Community/jumpstart-frontend/README.md

 You don’t have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
 However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

+### `npm run lint` and `npm run lint-fix`

+These will check and perform formatting and syntax rules to your code. `npm run lint` will only check your code, while `npm run lint-fix` will make the required changes.

+### `npm run prettier` and `npm run prettier-fix`

+This does the same thing as `npm run lint` and `npm run lint-fix`.
+Usually, these commands are both run to make sure everything is properly formatted.

 ### Learn More About Scripts and Other React Commands